 See Related: Best Things to Do in Waconia, Minnesota

 Getting Around Bloomington

 If you have decided to visit Bloomington, your adventure will start near the junctions of two major highways, Interstate Highway 35W & 494 — about a 30-minute drive from the Twin Cities.
-While driving is the most efficient way to see Bloomington, several taxi companies service the metroplex, including Airport Taxi and Blue & White Taxi.
+While driving is the most efficient way to see Bloomington, several taxi companies, including Airport Taxi and Blue & White Taxi, service the metroplex.
 Town cars are available through Fareshark.

 Surprisingly, Greyhound Bus has a station stop at the Mall of America for accessible shopping excursions.
-And all of the city’s hotels offer guests a free shuttle ride to the airport and the famed retail outlet.
+All of the city’s hotels offer guests a free shuttle ride to the airport and the famed retail outlet.

 The Hiawatha Light Rail BLUE Line also serves the area as part of the Transit system with 17 dedicated stations between downtown Minneapolis and the Mall of America® and the Minneapolis-St. Paul International Airport.